JanneMattila/www/docs/_posts/2024/10/2024-10-07-aks-azs-and-lrs-disks.markdown

 I have just one favor to ask: **Please check disks in your AKS clusters**.

-And still want to remind about my earlier post about [Testing your AKS resiliency with Chaos Studio]({% post_url 2024/08/2024-08-26-chaos-studio-and-aks %}).
+And I still want to remind about my earlier post about [Testing your AKS resiliency with Chaos Studio]({% post_url 2024/08/2024-08-26-chaos-studio-and-aks %}).
 It should give you ideas how to leverage Azure Chaos Studio for testing your applications.